Jijun/dubbo-proxy/README.md

 [中文版本](README_zh.md)
 ## gRPC Dubbo Proxy
-gRPC Dubbo Proxy, a gRPC gateway of Dubbo, switch from gRPC request to Dubbo protocol，then invoke Dubbo service and return to the result.
-Later Dubbo Proxy would combine several features, including circuit breaker, current-limiting, api management.
+gRPC Dubbo Proxy, a gRPC gateway of Dubbo, switch from gRPC request to Dubbo protocol，then invoke Dubbo service and return to the result. relying on gRPC high performance and message compression, the message body is more smaller than Dubbo payload.

 ### instructions